 12.1 In addition to the risk assessment there may be legislative requirements to complete safe work method statements (SWMS).
 These are typically required when there is construction work involving the erection or decommissioning of sets or specific high risk tasks as listed in the Occupational Health and Safety Regulations (Vic) 2007.

-12.2 Further information is available from the WorkSafe Victoria Website and PRACC on when these documents are required.
+12.2 Further information is available from the WorkSafe Victoria Website.

 13 Temporary Structures